E: [email protected]

 T: 01526 352919

-Until now it has not been necessary to have a Secure Socket Layer (SSL) Certificate allocated to your domain to show that your website is safe and secure, but these changes make it essential that your website now does.
+Until now it has not been necessary to have a Secure Socket Layer (SSL) Certificate allocated to your domain to show that your website is safe and secure.

 An SSL Certificate is used to establish a secure, encrypted connection between your domain and a user’s browser, preventing unauthorised parties from accessing or interfering with your data.